Do you juice a lot and end up with a bunch of fruit and vegetable scraps?

 Composting can easily be done at home.
 Follow these steps and you can be well on your way to using your scraps for the benefit of your plants!

-- Place fruit and vegetable scraps in the bin.
+Place a layer of fruit and vegetable scraps in the bin.
 Then layer with dead leaves and twigs.
-Make sure there is a 2:1 ratio of dead leaves and twigs to your scraps, respectively.
+Make sure there is a twice as much dead leaves and twigs for each layer of your scraps.

-- Cover, and allow the compost to sit.
+Cover and allow the compost to sit undisturbed.

 After several weeks or even months, depending on the time of year, the pile will turn soil-like and black.
 Then, you will be able to spread it over your garden and use it as fertilizer for your plants!
 Your plants will thrive under the new nourishment.